ericrsmith35/Lightning-Components/src/aura/ersLongTextArea/README.md

 This is a generic Lightning Component that allows for the display or editing of a Long Text Area field on the record page with a larger input box than what is standard and the ability to toggle it on and off.

-Additional parameters include setting the width and height of the field display area and setting startup mode to on or off and the maximum size of the field.
-The Button can be placed anywhere on a Lightning Record Page.
+Additional parameters include setting the width and starting height of the field display area and setting startup mode to on or off and the maximum size of the field.
+The height of the input box can be adjusted by the user by dragging the bottom right corner.

 ## Using the Component